YaoGroup/DIFFICE_jax/paper.md

 loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the Github repository.

-In a nutshell, the combination of the above six features can ensure the successful inversion of ice viscosity via PINNs.
-Apart from ease-of-use as mentioned above, PINNs have other advantages over the classical control method for solving inverse problems.
+The combination of the above six features ensure PINNs to be a reliable tools for inferring ice viscosity.
+Besides ease of use as mentioned above, PINNs have other advantages over the classical control method for solving inverse problems.
 First, the training of PINNs are effective even when given irregularly sampled data, such as the velocity (450 m resolution) and thickness data (500 m resolution) do not